Hello.. Can i know the minimum requirements for this game? and the recommended requirements.

 So far very much just a beta demo, wanting some feedback before going into the rest of the game.

-- editing video setting may bring some unexpected results, but go ahead, probably wont
+- changing video resolution may bring some unexpected results, but go ahead, probably wont

 Small additions in progress for the demo

-- none, working on the rest of the game
+- none other then bug fixing, working on the rest of the game

 |Made with||Unreal Engine|